 The Context

 Both the government and the Moldovan people have a positive approach towards the Ukrainian refugees in the country.
-Nonetheless, being Moldova the smallest economy in Europe, it is suffering from a high rate of inflation and rising energy prices.
+Nonetheless, Moldova being the smallest economy in Europe, it is suffering from a high rate of inflation and rising energy prices.
 For this reason, humanitarian support to Ukrainian refugees must go hand in hand with integration and livelihoods, not only for refugees but also for the most vulnerable people in the Moldovan society.

 Our intervention